 ASU Directory Profile

-Semiconductor surfaces, interfaces and thin films; terawatt-scale photovoltaics for solar energy conversion; chemical vapor deposition and its derivatives; electrochemistry for solar-grade silicon; and high-temperature silicon electronics.
+Research interests: Semiconductor surfaces, interfaces and thin films, terawatt-scale photovoltaics for solar energy conversion, chemical vapor deposition and its derivatives, electrochemistry in solar photovoltaics, solar photovoltaic systems and applications

 Recognition and awards

 College of Engineering Outstanding Young Faculty Award, 2004

 Dr. Tao also played a critical role in the establishment of the U.S. Photovoltaic Manufacturing Consortium under SEMATECH.

 Tao, Terawatt Solar Photovoltaics – Roadblocks and Opportunities (Springer 2014).